9ekt/pyCommand/README.md

 Make sure your mod has more than `0 bytes of size` else pyCommand will assume its a useless file and skip it, if it has more than `0 bytes` and pyCommand still is not detecting it, check to make sure your folder is connect [Check here](#where-do-i-put-my-mods).

 ### My pyCommand wont start
-Make sure you've included the `assets` folder in the same directory as `pyCommand.py` or `pyCommand.exe` the assets folder is used to store `mod` addons and
+Make sure you've included the `assets` folder in the same directory as `pyCommand.py` or `pyCommand.exe` the assets folder is used to store `mod` addons and core pyCommand icons.
+Without this, pyCommand wont even attempt to start so make sure you've included this.

+# Setup

+Coming soon amigos